 Service data

-Service data is the behind-the-scenes information AgileBits needs to keep 1Password running smoothly.
-Think of it as the maintenance logs of the service — it’s never shared outside and is only visible to AgileBits staff when necessary.
+Service data is the behind-the-scenes info AgileBits uses to keep 1Password running smoothly — like internal maintenance logs that stay private and are only accessed by staff when needed.
 This category usually contains:

 - Server logs